ayodejicodes/treff-punkt/README.md

 # Treff Punkt Socials

-Treff Punkt is an artificial intelligence full-fledged responsive social media app.
+Treff Punkt is an artificial intelligent full-fledged responsive social media app.
 Users can either chat one-on-one or with an artificial intelligent chat bot when no user/friend is available.

 ## Live Site
 https://treffpunkt.onrender.com/